Im5tu/im5tu.github.io/content/article/2016-11-17-Blog-Building-Part-1-Hello-Hugo.md

    "date": "2016-11-17T20:23:00Z",
-   "description": "Beginning to setup our workflow on the way to our very first hugo powered blog.", "tags": ["hugo", "go", "git", "blogging"], "series": "Building A Blog With Hugo",
+   "description": "Beginning to setup our workflow on the way to our very first hugo powered blog.", "tags": ["hugo", "go", "git", "blogging"], "series": ["Building A Blog With Hugo"],
    "title": "Blog Building - Part 1 - Hello Hugo"
 }